jdconner/styled-variants/README.md

 `;
 ```

-This is not only difficult to read, but it's not scalable.
+This is not only difficult to read, but it also does not scale well.

 **_Imagine_** what it would look like if we had even more size options or if "size" affected more css attributes!

-This is the problem `styled-variants` is aiming to address.

-With `styled-variants`, we can see easily:
+With `styled-variants`, we can easily see:

 1. What is included in each variant, and
 2. What the css values will be without having to parse multiple levels of conditionals: